-Every semester, the library obtains a list of required textbooks and ensures at least one copy is placed on 2-hour reserve for students.
+Every semester, the library obtains a list of required textbooks and places at least one copy on 3-hour reserve for students.
 If you are unsure whether a text is available on reserve, please contact the Librarian, Krystyna Nowak, or the Library Director, Faith Jones.

 If a recommended or required reading is not already on reserve for your class, contact the library.

 We can place items on 3 hour, 1 day, or 4 day reserve for your class.

 The library offers workshops on a variety of research and information literacy related topics, including:

 - Using research tools to find sources

 - Evaluating sources

 - Narrowing a research topic/question